-Date of associate's financial statements and accounting policies

-In applying the equity method, the Company uses the financial statements of the associate as of the same date as its financial statements unless it is impracticable to do so.
-If it is impracticable, the most recent available financial statements of its associate are used, with adjustments made for the effects of any significant transactions or events occurring between the accounting period ends.
+Date of associate's financial statements and accounting policies impracticable, the most recent available financial statements of its associate are used, with adjustments made for the effects of any significant transactions or events occurring between the accounting period ends.
 However, the difference between the reporting date of the associate and that of the Company is not longer than three months.
 Monumento Rail's accounting policies are the same as that of the Company's.